FrankHossfeld/sema4g/README.md

 * service 'two': the waiting duration on the server is: 12000 ms. **This is a synchronous command**
 * service 'three': the waiting duration on the server is: 125 ms. The service depends on the execution of service 'two'.

-The context will successfully end!
+The context will end successfully.

 ## License